shysolocup/Clam/CHECKLIST.md

 - [ ] attempt to add more economy commands put ideas in the part below this
 - [ ] add a change log thing that lets me announce updates and shit
 - [x] ~~add unlisted admin command so that admins can see unlisted clans~~
-- [ ] actually add steal for economy lol
 - [x] ~~update economy system to give less from working~~
-- [ ] update economy system to have a working shop that admins can add things to
 - [ ] get the bot on an actual server like heroku so that it runs all the time
 <br>